colomolo/alfred-bookmarks/README.md

 `⌘⇧` to check/uncheck checkbox item.
 `⌘⌥⇧` to delete item permanently.

-Bookmarks will try to present URLs in a convenient way.
+Bookmark Vault will try to present URLs in a convenient way.
 If it's possible to get page's title (by fetching the page), it will be shown as an item title.
 You can also specify it manually by formatting link in Markdown format.
 For example adding `[Transport Museum](https://www.ltmuseum.co.uk/)` as an argument to `bkadd` command will later be represented with a title and URL:

 ![Markdown link](./markdown-link.png)